WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 3. Copy **LON-CL2.ps1** from **\\\\LON-DC1\\Labfiles\\Mod01** to the **LON-CL2** desktop.

    > **Note:** Do not open the file.
-This script creates the problem that you will troubleshoot and repair in the next exercise.
+This script creates the problem that you'll troubleshoot and repair in the next exercise.
 Opening the file can cause issues with the lab tasks.

 4. Close **File Explorer**.

-5. On the desktop, right-click the **LON-CL2.ps1** file, and then select **Run with PowerShell**.
+5. On the desktop, right-click or access the context menu for the **LON-CL2.ps1** file, and then select **Run with PowerShell**.

-6. If prompted to confirm, enter **y**, and then press Enter.
+6. If prompted to confirm, enter **y**, and then select Enter.

-**Results**: After completing this exercise, you will have verified that the London computers can communicate with the Toronto server.
+**Results**: After completing this exercise, you'll have verified that the London computers can communicate with the Toronto server.

 ## Exercise 3: Troubleshoot IPv4

 ### Scenario

 Two users in London report that no one can copy files to the Toronto server.
-After some initial investigation, you discover that Arnold on LON-CL1 is unable to connect to anything.
-Amy on LON-CL2 can connect to the London server but is unable to connect to the Toronto server.
+After investigation, you discover that Arnold on LON-CL1 is unable to connect to anything.
+Amy on LON-CL2 can connect to the London server but can't connect to the Toronto server.

 You need to use the IPv4 tools to troubleshoot and resolve the issues.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Troubleshoot IPv4 connectivity between LON-CL1 and the Toronto server.